 “I was thinking about doing just that.
 After all you do like the place warm.”

 “I also like the view, so no don’t do that.
 Anyway it’s spring now and the weather’s starting to get warmer.”

 I rang Sophie later that Friday after Stanley had gone to bed but she couldn’t talk and asked me to phone back a half hour later.
 I decided to go to bed and phone her from there.
 It was lovely lying in bed in the dark just hearing her voice.
 We had a very long call and she turned me on with stories of her dressing up for some function tomorrow.
 We didn’t get round to arranging what we were going to do on Sunday but I promised I’d call tomorrow at the same time.

-The birthday tea next afternoon was a great success – all the usual stuff, sandwiches, cake with 14 candles, ‘happy birthday to you’ song and Theresa arrived just in time.
-Afterwards we played a few games, as we always did on such occasions.
+The birthday tea next afternoon was a great success, a real family affair – all the usual stuff, sandwiches, cake with 14 candles, ‘happy birthday to you’ song and Theresa arrived just in time.
+Afterwards we played games, as we always did on such occasions.
 John got himself into a bit of a sulk because he lost at the train game and at Rummy Cup.
+We are all very competitive and show no mercy to the losers.
 It was nice to be back in the ambience of my warm family and I felt very lucky.

 I was a bit late getting to bed for my promised phone call but Sophie didn’t seem to mind.
 I’d been a bit worried about how she would react to my suggestion for our date so I brought that idea up straight away and was really gratified that she really liked it.